 Retain Legal Counsel

-As you contemplate pursuing a divorce, and wonder what available grounds exist in your state for marriage dissolution, your best course is to schedule an initial consultation with a skilled, experienced divorce attorney.
+As you contemplate pursuing a divorce, and wonder what available grounds exist in your state for marriage dissolution, your course is to schedule an initial consultation with a skilled, experienced divorce attorney.
 During an initial consultation, a divorce lawyer will evaluate your situation and discuss what options are available to you.
 As a general rule there is not fee charged by a divorce attorney for an initial consultation.